 “So much of tourism is centered around the Jersey Shore," Sen. Bob Gordon said.
 "There is just so much else to New Jersey, particularly our history, we truly were at the crossroads of the Revolution, and 1776 was the most critical year and much of the activity took place between Fort Lee and Princeton and Trenton and the battles that occurred between those points.
 We are the birthplace of the American industry, the place where the first submarine was invented… all these things that most New Jerseyans don’t know about.”

 But to make the site sustainable it needs decent parking and restrooms along with the available funding to make that happen.
-The Historic New Bridge Landing Park Commission has clashed with the state over funding for the site and years of what supporters say is neglect.
+The Historic New Bridge Landing Park Commission over and.

 “This site is probably the most important ignored site in all of our history,” Sen. Gerald Cardinale said.

 Of the 9-acre property, only the one-acre around the Steuben House is owned by the state when it was purchased in 1939 and placed under the supervision of the Historic New Bridge Landing Park Commission.
 In 1994, the Historical Society picked up the land between the Steuben House and north of Main Street to buffer and protect the Steuben House from the 1930s auto parts junkyard.
 The junkyard was removed in 2000 when the Commission secured a $1.1 million federal grant to buy and clean the junkyard through Sen. Torrecelli.

 Following the April 2007 Nor'easter, legislation was approved in 2009 to transfer administration of the Steuben House and surrounding parkland from the Department of Environmental Protection to the Commission once a .
 The master plan was adopted in September 2010.